 Facebook gets 20 billion more visitors per month than LinkedIn, making it a great platform to reach hard-to-find candidates – but only for certain industries.

-It has a strong audience for certain markets and demographics (e.g. blue-collar workers and Baby Boomers) and unlike LinkedIn, people are still really engaged with Facebook groups, making it a great channel to find candidates with niche skills.
+It has a strong audience for certain markets and demographics (e.g. blue-collar workers and Baby Boomers) and unlike LinkedIn, people are still really engaged with Facebook groups, making it a great channels to find candidates with niche skills.